 Extra-curricular activities are a great way of supporting your skills, however, you need to be careful that this is the supporting act and not the headliner.
 It is generally recommended to spend no more than a quarter of the personal statement discussing extra-curricular activities, leaving the other three quarters for discussing academic matters.

-As you know you are allowed 47 lines and 4000 characters in total.
-This is how we would recommend splitting that allocation up;
+As you know, you are allowed 47 lines and 4000 characters in total.
+You can organise the sections as you please but make sure to have a well-thought plan before you start.
+In any case, this is how we would recommend splitting that allocation up:

 In Conclusion: The structure of your personal statement is vital